Björn Hardley: Utrecht

-On 20 July 2023, Hardley's departure from Manchester United was confirmed by the club as he had joined with Dutch club Utrecht.
+On 20 July 2023, Hardley's departure from Manchester United was confirmed by the club as he had joined Dutch club Utrecht.
 He was the second player from Manchester United to join the club in the summer transfer window, following Zidane Iqbal.
 He was moved to the club's reserve team, Jong Utrecht, for the 2023–24 season.
 His debut came on 21 August 2023, coming on as a substitute in the 90th minute, in a 1–0 victory over FC Groningen.
 His first start for the club came a month later on 22 September, in a 3–2 victory over Cambuur.

 TSV Hartberg

 On 5 September 2024, Hardley signed for Austrian Bundesliga club TSV Hartberg on a two-year contract.

+Dordrecht

+On 8 January 2026, Hardley joined Dordrecht on a one-and-a-half-year contract.

 International career

 Hardley is eligible to represent the Netherlands and Suriname.